Teachers and parents alike often find that students of all ages don’t understand the difference between wants and needs. Children often

 The students can stay in their pairs or groups or can be divided into new groups as desired.
 Each group will design a method of living for one year in the environment chosen in task 2.
 The environment must include air, water, food, clothing and shelter.
 Students will have a limited amount of space Students can create posters, models or presentations to detail their ideas.
 Each group can present their idea to the class.

 Students can perform this exercise individually or in pairs as desired.
 Ask each student to imagine that an alien spaceship flew through the atmosphere of the planet and kidnapped everyone in the world except his or her family.
 The ship will return in 10 years and bring everyone back.
-Nothing else was affected at all, so all of the buildings, animals and plants are still alive.
+Nothing else is affected at all, so all of the buildings, animals and plants are still alive.
 Write a story about how his or her family would survive until everyone returns that answers the following questions: How will they find food and water?
 Where will they live?
 How will they prepare food?
 How will they heat or cool their homes?
 How will they survive the winter?
 What happens if someone gets sick or injured?

 The first three tasks should be discussed upon completion to verify a complete understanding of the difference between wants and needs.
 The presentations for task three and four can be evaluated on a five-point rubric scale.